koffeinfrei/advent-calendar/README.md

 In development mode the url param `day=` may be set to mock the current day.
 This makes it easier to test the images ahead of time.
+To enable this in production as well the environment variable `VITE_OVERRIDABLE_DAY=true` may be set.

 ## Building